The Logic of Language

 Breaking the Cycle

-You don’t fix math anxiety with more math.
-You fix it by changing the conditions around it.
+You don’t fix those old memories with more math.
+You fix them by changing the conditions around them.
 This means choosing less pressure and more noticing; less performing and more wondering.

-This is the place where we explore how to tilt our heads and look at a problem from a completely different angle when the obvious approach isn’t working.
-We will focus on moments shared over snacks and simple games that quietly build a mind.
+This is the place where we explore how to tilt our heads and look at a problem from a completely different angle when the usual approach isn’t working.
+We will focus on moments shared over snacks and simple games.

 A New Way of Being Together